wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-configure-an-app-service-environment.md

 - There can be nothing else in the subnet but the ASE.

 Unlike the hosted service that contains the ASE, the [virtual network][virtualnetwork] and subnet are under user control.
 You can administer your virtual network through the Virtual Network UI or PowerShell.
 An ASE can be deployed in a Classic or Resource Manager VNet.
 The portal and API experiences are slightly different between Classic and Resource Manager VNets but the ASE experience is the same.

 The VNet that is used to host an ASE can use either private RFC1918 IP addresses or it can use public IP addresses.
 If you wish to use an IP range that is not covered by RFC1918 (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) then you need to create your VNet and subnet to be used by your ASE ahead of ASE creation.

-Because this capability places the Azure into your virtual network, it means that your apps that are hosted in your ASE can now access resources that are made available through ExpressRoute or site-to-site virtual private networks (VPNs) directly.
-The apps that are within your Azure Environment don't require additional networking features to access resources available to the virtual network that is hosting your Azure Environment.
+Because this capability places the Azure App Service into your virtual network, it means that your apps that are hosted in your ASE can now access resources that are made available through ExpressRoute or site-to-site virtual private networks (VPNs) directly.
+The apps that are within your App Service Environment don't require additional networking features to access resources available to the virtual network that is hosting your App Service Environment.
 This means that you don't need to use VNET Integration or Hybrid Connections to get to resources in or connected to your virtual network.
 You can still use both of those features though to access resources in networks that are not connected to your virtual network.

 For example, you can use VNET Integration to integrate with a virtual network that is in your subscription but isn't connected to the virtual network that your ASE is in.
 You can still also use Hybrid Connections to access resources that are in other networks, just like you normally can.

 If you do have your virtual network configured with an ExpressRoute VPN, you should be aware of some of the routing needs that an ASE has.
 There are some user-defined route (UDR) configurations that are incompatible with an ASE.
-For more details about running an ASE in a virtual network with ExpressRoute, see [Running an Azure Environment in a virtual network with ExpressRoute][ExpressRoute].
+For more details about running an ASE in a virtual network with ExpressRoute, see [Running an App Service Environment in a virtual network with ExpressRoute][ExpressRoute].

 #### Securing inbound traffic

 There are two primary methods to control inbound traffic to your ASE.
-You can use Network Security Groups(NSGs) to control what IP addresses can access your ASE as described here [How to control inbound traffic in an Azure Environment](/documentation/articles/app-service-app-service-environment-control-inbound-traffic/) and you can also configure your ASE with an Internal Load Balancer(ILB).
+You can use Network Security Groups(NSGs) to control what IP addresses can access your ASE as described here [How to control inbound traffic in an App Service Environment](/documentation/articles/app-service-app-service-environment-control-inbound-traffic/) and you can also configure your ASE with an Internal Load Balancer(ILB).
 These features can also be used together if you want to restrict access using NSGs to your ILB ASE.

 When you create an ASE, it will create a VIP in your VNet.
 There are two VIP types, external and internal.
 When you create an ASE with an external VIP then your apps in your ASE will be accessible via an internet routable IP address.
 When you select Internal your ASE will be configured with an ILB and will not be directly internet accessible.
 An ILB ASE still requires an external VIP but it is only used for Azure management and maintenance access.

 During ILB ASE creation you provide the subdomain used by the ILB ASE and will have to manage your own DNS for the subdomain you specify.
 Because you set the subdomain name you also need to manage the certificate used for HTTPS access.
 After ASE creation you are prompted to provide the certificate.
-To learn more about creating and using an ILB ASE read [Using an Internal Load Balancer with an Azure Environment][ILBASE].
+To learn more about creating and using an ILB ASE read [Using an Internal Load Balancer with an App Service Environment][ILBASE].

 ## Portal

-You can manage and monitor your Azure Environment by using the UI in the Azure portal.
-If you have an ASE, then you are likely to see the Azure symbol on your sidebar.
-This symbol is used to represent Azure Environments in the Azure portal:
+You can manage and monitor your App Service Environment by using the UI in the Azure portal.
+If you have an ASE, then you are likely to see the App Service symbol on your sidebar.
+This symbol is used to represent App Service Environments in the Azure portal:

-![Azure Environment symbol][1]
+![App Service Environment symbol][1]

-To open the UI that lists all of your Azure Environments, you can use the icon or select the chevron (">" symbol) at the bottom of the sidebar to select Azure Environments.
+To open the UI that lists all of your App Service Environments, you can use the icon or select the chevron (">" symbol) at the bottom of the sidebar to select App Service Environments.
 By selecting one of the ASEs listed, you open the UI that is used to monitor and manage it.

-![UI for monitoring and managing your Azure Environment][2] This first blade shows some properties of your ASE, along with a metric chart per resource pool.
+![UI for monitoring and managing your App Service Environment][2]

+This first blade shows some properties of your ASE, along with a metric chart per resource pool.
 Some of the properties that are shown in the **Essentials** block are also hyperlinks that will open up the blade that is associated with it.
 For example, you can select the **Virtual Network** name to open up the UI associated with the virtual network that your ASE is running in. **App Service plans** and **Apps** each open up blades that list these items that are in your ASE.

 ### Monitoring

 The charts allow you to see a variety of performance metrics in each resource pool.
 For the front-end pool, you can monitor the average CPU and memory.
 For worker pools, you can monitor the quantity that is used and the quantity that is available.

 Multiple App Service plans can make use of the workers in a worker pool.
 The workload is not distributed in the same fashion as with the front-end servers, so the CPU and memory usage don't provide much in the way of useful information.
 It's more important to track how many workers that you have used and are available--especially if you're managing this system for others to use.

 You can also use all of the metrics that can be tracked in the charts to set up alerts.
-Setting up alerts here works the same as elsewhere in Azure Web App.
+Setting up alerts here works the same as elsewhere in App Service.
 You can set an alert from either the **Alerts** UI part or from drilling into any metrics UI and selecting **Add Alert**.

 ![Metrics UI][3]

-The metrics that were just discussed are the Azure Environment metrics.
+The metrics that were just discussed are the App Service Environment metrics.
 There are also metrics that are available at the App Service plan level.
 This is where monitoring CPU and memory makes a lot of sense.

 In an ASE, all of the App Service plans are dedicated App Service plans.
 That means that the only apps that are running on the hosts allocated to that App Service plan are the apps in that App Service plan.
 To see details on your App Service plan, bring up your App Service plan from any of the lists in the ASE UI or from **Browse App Service plans** (which lists all of them).

 ### Settings